By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Coalition is the largest cyber insurance provider in North America by policy count and one of the most recognized names in the space.
 It operates as both a carrier and a managing general agent, writing business on its own paper in some states and on admitted carrier paper in others.

-Who it tends to fit: Technology companies, SaaS businesses, professional services firms, and SMBs with reasonably mature security programs.
+Who it tends to fit: Technology companies, SaaS businesses, MSPs, professional services firms, and SMBs with reasonably mature security programs.
 Coalition has broad appetite across industries but is particularly strong in the technology and professional services sectors.

 Things to understand: Coalition’s risk monitoring platform creates a feedback loop that cuts both ways.
 The same tools that help you improve your security posture also give Coalition visibility into your controls.
 If your posture deteriorates during the policy period, that can affect renewal terms.
 For businesses that want a more arms-length carrier relationship, that dynamic is worth understanding going in.